kundyzs/trend-teller/README.md

 ### Author 2: Reddit Dataset + Random Forest Model

 Author 2 (Uyen Pham) will work with the **Reddit dataset** and design a **Random Forest classifier** to analyze how multiple features—including content characteristics, metadata, and engagement metrics—contribute to post virality.
 The Random Forest model will integrate diverse feature types into a single ensemble classifier.
-It will combine text-based features (such as sentiment scores, keyword counts, and topic keywords), metadata (posting time, user influence metrics), and engagement ratios (early engagement rates, comment-to-upvote ratios).
+It combines:

+- **Text-based features**: Text length, word count, title/body lengths, punctuation patterns (question marks, exclamation marks), uppercase ratio
+- **Engagement features**: Post score, comment score, comment-to-score ratio, total engagement, comment presence indicators
+- **Subreddit features**: Subreddit frequency (loaded from `reddit_data_counts.json`) and encoded subreddit category (extracted from URL)

 The ensemble nature of Random Forest allows it to capture non-linear relationships between features and virality, while its ability to provide feature importance scores will help identify which factors most strongly predict viral content.
 By training on multiple decision trees and aggregating their predictions, Random Forest will be robust to overfitting and capable of handling the mixed data types common in social media analysis.
 The model will output both a binary classification (viral or not viral) and feature importance rankings to understand what drives virality.

 ## Project Timeline

-### Phase 1: Data Collection and Initial Preparation (Weeks 1-2) ✅ In Progress
+### Phase 1: Data Collection and Initial Preparation (Weeks 1-2) ✅ In progress
 - [x] Set up project structure and documentation
 - [x] Create data preparation notebook with automated data loading and cleaning pipeline
 - [x] Download and load Reddit Conversations dataset (Author 1)